Jeremy-Deh/GoRankAnalysis/README.md

+For the installtion, go directly to the **Installation** subcategory
 # Context

-Current methods of ranking in Go rely mostly on an Elo system where the player win or loose some points after a game depending of the output (game lost or won) and the difference in rank between the player and his opponent.
+Current methods of ranking in Go rely mostly on an Elo system where the player win or loose some points after a game depending of the output (game won or lost) and the difference in rank between the player and his opponent.
 Those Elo points are then converted into the ranking system kyu-dan.

 |Elo (FR)   |     Rank      |  Elo (EU) |
 |----------|:-------------:| ----------|